nb/shareadraft/readme.txt

 Drafts in WordPress are visible for the author and blog administrators.
 In many cases, however, you want to share a draft with your friends or colleagues for either review or approval.

-Share a Draft allows you to create a unique link to a draft for a limited time and send it to whoever you want.
+Share a Draft allows you to create a unique temporary link to a draft and send it to whoever you want.

 == Installation ==